Repeatedly Requesting Keychain Access

 8. You may be prompted to sign in to your Microsoft 365 account.

-9. Once signed in, you can quit and reopen the app to verify no more prompts will appear.
+9. Once signed in, you can quit and reopen the app to verify no more prompts appear.

 Related Articles (1)